-Rather than manually delivering new case referrals to DA offices, Wisconsin law enforcement and all circuit courts can transfer that same information digitally.
-And rather than manually entering that information into their case management system, DA offices review the information on-screen and accepted it into PROTECT to create a new or append to an existing DA case.
+Rather than manually delivering new and additional referrals to DA offices on paper, Wisconsin law enforcement and all circuit courts can transfer that same information digitally.
+And rather than manually entering that information into their case management system, DA offices can review the information on-screen and accept it into PROTECT to create a new or append to an existing DA case.

-A combination of interfaces between PROTECT and other justice partner case management systems make three types of electronic referrals possible
+A combination of interfaces between PROTECT and other justice partner case management systems makes three types of electronic referrals possible.

 EREFERRALS FROM LAW ENFORCEMENT